5skr0ll3r/5skr0ll3r/README.md

   - I'm a fast patient learner
   - Passionate about everything i do
   - Intrigued by complicated problems
-  - Adaptable to any kind of environment
+  - Adaptable to any kind of technology
   - Fun to work with

 ## Jobs: